 Shortly afer, Chef Scott can agree this project isn’t too close to home – Xico, (named after a town in Mexico) opened in Mumbai, India, Sept.
 2017.
 Xico is located in the heart of the bustling city, neighboring Top Chef Master winner, Floyd Cardoz’s restaurant, The Bombay Canteen.
 Xico is also the first contemporary Mexican restaurant for Mumbai.
 Linquist’s most recent concept Les Banh Amis opened at the end of last year inside Miami’s first food hall, 1-800-Lucky.
 Inspired by his travels in Vietnam, he noticed a lack of authentic banh-mi and and wanted to use the best bread in Miami partnering with Sulivan Street Bakery bread creating some of the best sandwiches in the magic city.

-Linquist added the title of author with the 2007 release Mod Mex: Cooking Vibrant Fiesta Flavors at Home and is consistently featured on the morning shows of major television networks.
-He has become widely known as an ambassador of modern Mexican cuisine.
+Linquist added the title of author with the 2007 release of Mod Mex: Cooking Vibrant Fiesta Flavors at Home and is consistently featured on the morning shows of the major television networks and has become widely known as an ambassador of modern Mexican cuisine.